lsst/rtn-045/index.rst

 Input data files
 ----------------

-If a tutorial requires a data file (e.g., and example table for upload), it should be stored in the ``_static`` folder of the same documentation repository as the tutorial.
+If a tutorial requires a data file (e.g., an example table for upload), it should be stored in the ``_static`` folder of the same documentation repository as the tutorial.